-COURSE DESCRIPTION A student completing this course will be able to: OUTCOME CO 1 Understand the functions of Mortality Table and should be able to relate them with the rate of mortality and calculate probabilities of living and dyeing CO 2 Differentiate between Nominal and Effective rate of interest.
-Analyse and evaluate various types of annuities certain, and also calculate the present values and accumulated values 00.0 District in the second of the CO 3 Distinguish between the Life annuities and Temporary annuities and calculate the present values of various Life and Temporary annuities CO 4 Understand the difference between assurance and insurance.
+COURSE DESCRIPTION OUTCOME A student completing this course will be able to: CO 1 Understand the functions of Mortality Table and should be able to relate them with the rate of mortality and calculate probabilities of living and dyeing CO 2 Differentiate between Nominal and Effective rate of interest.
+Analyse and evaluate various types of annuities certain, and also calculate the present values and accumulated values CO 3 Distinguish between the Life annuities and Temporary annuities and calculate the present values of various Life and Temporary annuities CO 4 Understand the difference between assurance and insurance.
 Evaluate the single premiums and level annual premiums for various assurance schemes.
 Distinguish between the Net premiums and the Office premiums

 Course Code/ Unit Course/ Unit Title Credits/ Unit Lectures RUASTA503 Unit MORTALITY TABLES: 15 I Various mortality functions.
 Probabilities of living and dying.
 The force of mortality.
-Estimation of μ_x from the mortality table.
+Estimation of μx from the mortality table.
 Central Mortality Rate.
 Laws of mortality: Gompertz's and Makeham's first law.
 Select, Ultimate and Aggregate mortality tables.
 Lectures

 Stationary population.
 Expectation of life and

 Average life at death.

 RUASTA503 Unit COMPOUND INTEREST AND ANNUITIES 15

 II CERTAIN: Lectures

 Accumulated value and present value, nominal

 and effective rates of interest.

 Varying rates of interest.
-Equation of value.
+Equation of value. (

 Equated time of payment.

-Present and accumulated values of annuity .
-10.4
+Present and accumulated values of annuity 10,0

 certain (immediate and due) with and without

 deferment period.

 Present value for perpetuity (immediate and

 due) with and without deferment Period.

 Present and accumulated values of (i)

 increasing annuity (ii) increasing annuity when

 successive instalments form

 (i) arithmetic progression (ii) Geometric

 progression (iii) annuity with Frequency different

 from that with which interest is convertible.

-DUACTAGO 11 Redemption of loan.
-45
+D114074500 11 14 Redemption of loan.
+4.=

-RUASTA503 Unit LIFE ANNUITIES AND ASSURANCE BENEFITS: Present value in terms of commutation 15
+RUASTA503 Unit LIFE ANNUITIES AND ASSURANCE BENEFITS: 15

+III Present value in terms of commutation Lectures

-Ш functions of Life annuities and Temporary life Lectures
+functions of Life annuities and Temporary life

 annuities (immediate and due) with and without

 deferment period.

 Present values of Variable, increasing life

 annuities and increasing Temporary life

 annuities (immediate and due).

 Present value of Assurance benefits in terms

-• 0 of commutation functions of: (i) pure
+of commutation functions of: (i) pure

-endowment assurance (ii) temporary
+Y) , endowment assurance (ii) temporary

-\$ (assurance (iii) endowment assurance (iv)
+0 assurance (iii) endowment assurance (iv)

 whole life assurance (v) special endowment

-~0 assurance (vi) deferred temporary assurance
+assurance (vi) deferred temporary assurance

 (vii) Double Endowment

 Net premiums: Net level annual premiums

-(including limited period of payment) for various
+0 (including limited period of payment) for various

-0 assurance plans.
+assurance plans.

 Office premiums.